Supercomputing in China: History

-In 2023, China's National Supercomputing Center in Guangzhou launched the Tianhe Xinyi supercomputer, claiming it to be about five times more powerful than Tianhe-2A.
-Specific performance metrics were not disclosed.

 The scope of these restrictions widened in March 2025, when over 50 additional China-based firms were added to the Entity List.
 The U.S. government said the companies had sought advanced technologies in supercomputing, artificial intelligence, and quantum computing for military applications.
 The Commerce Department stated that 27 entities had acquired U.S.-origin items to support China's military modernization, while seven were involved in advancing China's quantum technology capabilities.
 The agency said the expanded restrictions were part of broader efforts to limit Beijing's access to sensitive technologies, including exascale computing and high-performance AI chips.

-Also in March 2025, researchers at the University of Science and Technology of China announced a breakthrough with the Zuchongzhi-3 quantum computer, claiming it to be a quadrillion times faster than the most powerful classical supercomputer.
-According to the team, the system completed a random circuit sampling task that would take the classical supercomputer Frontier approximately 5.9 billion years to simulate.
-The researchers attributed this performance to improvements in chip fabrication and wiring configuration.
+Since 2022, Chinese institutions have reduced and then stopped submitting new supercomputers to the Top500 rankings, and their share of top positions has fallen.
+However, new systems in the exaFLOPS range not submitted to the list include the OceanLight and Tianhe-3 ("Xingyi") exaFLOPS range machines.

 Supercomputing Centers

-SCCAS

-The Supercomputing Center of the China Academy of Sciences (SCCAS) is a support service unit affiliated to the Computer Network Information Center (CNIC) of the Chinese Academy of Sciences with the origin going back to the 1980s.
-The Supercomputing Center of the China Academy of Sciences (SCCAS) provides academic support functions to the National Centers.
-SCCAS, which is located in Beijing, is the Northern main node and operation center for China National Grid (CNGrid).

-Yinhe-1 was independently designed and manufactured as the first leading China's supercomputer in 1983 with a performance level of 100 MFLOPS.
+Shanghai Supercomputer Center

+The Shanghai Supercomputer Center was founded in the year 2000.
+It becamse China's first public high-performance computing center.
+It started with the 384 GFLOPS Shenwei-I and eventually expanded to include the Dawning 4000A, Magic Cube, Magic Cube II, and Magic Cube III, reaching some 3.3 PFLOPS by 2020.
+Research has included meteorology, environmental monitoring, civil engineering, aerospace, shipbuilding, industrial simulation, scientific research, big data, AI, and COVID-19-related drug screening and hospital-design work.